Stray Kids: Awards and achievements

 Stray Kids has won numerous awards throughout their career.
 On April 19, 2019, Stray Kids won its first music program with "Miroh" at Show Champion.
-Stray Kids has received numerous trophies in South Korea and internationally, including eleven Asia Artist Awards, six Circle Chart Music Awards, nine The Fact Music Awards, seven Golden Disc Awards, six Hanteo Music Awards, seven MAMA Awards, two Japan Gold Disc Award, two Billboard Music Award, an iHeartRadio Music Awards, a MTV Europe Music Awards, a MTV Video Music Awards, a MTV Video Music Awards Japan, a Nickelodeon Mexico Kids' Choice Awards and a People's Choice Awards.
-They have won six daesang: three consecutive Asia Artist Awards (2021–2023), two consecutive best performance at Hanteo Music Awards (2022–2023), and an Asia Star Entertainer Awards (2024).
+Stray Kids has received numerous trophies in South Korea and internationally, including eleven AAA, six Circle Chart Music Awards, nine The Fact Music Awards, seven Golden Disc Awards, six HMA, seven MAMA Awards, two Japan Gold Disc Awards, two Billboard Music Awards, an iHeartRadio Music Award, an MTV Europe Music Award, an MTV Video Music Award, an MTV Video Music Award Japan, a Nickelodeon Mexico Kids' Choice Award, and a People's Choice Award.
+They have won six daesang: three consecutive Asia Artist Awards (2021–2023), two consecutive Best Performance awards at the Hanteo Music Awards (2022–2023), and an Asia Star Entertainer Award (2024).

-Stray Kids is also the first K-pop group to exceed five million pre-orders for its album 5-Star, which exceeded 5.13 million pre-orders reported on June 1, 2023.
+Stray Kids is the first K-pop group that sell over five million album pre-orders.
+On June 1, 2023, the 5-Star album reportedly exceeded 5.13 million pre-orders.
 On October 21, 2023, Stray Kids was honored with the Prime Minister's Commendation at the Korean Popular Culture and Arts Awards, in recognition of public service and/or excellence in a given field.
-According to Oricon, Stray Kids was the fifth best-selling artist in Japan from 2022 to 2024.
+According to Oricon, Stray Kids was one of the top-ten best-selling artists in Japan from 2022 to 2025.

 Members

-On October 28, 2019, Stray Kids' member Woojin left the band and terminated his contract with JYP Entertainment for undisclosed personal reasons.
+On October 28, 2019, Stray Kids' member Woojin left the band and terminated his contract with JYPE for undisclosed personal reasons.
 From February to July 2021, Hyunjin was on hiatus due to allegations of bullying against him but resumed regular activities with the group in August.
-Bang Chan, Changbin, and Han are also members of the in-house songwriting and production team 3Racha, and are frequently involved in writing lyrics and composing for the group.
+Bang Chan, Changbin, and Han are also members of the in-house songwriting and production team 3Racha and are frequently involved in writing lyrics and composing for the group.